 - We give in to the threat

 Whereas many stressors are short-term — and the body understands how to deal with and move on from those quickly and without many, if any, lasting ill-effects — the pandemic has lasted well over a year.
+This will be your second winter enduring these unusual circumstances.
 And from a physiological point of view, such prolonged stress is unhealthy and rather unusual.
 It comes with its own set of consequences, which include: